 CMS has in the past proposed changing the rules relating to compensation of agents in connection with the sale of Medicare Advantage and Medicare Part D prescription drug plans, which could cause a reduction in our compensation as a health insurance agent in connection with the sale of these plans.
 In the event CMS adopts regulations that have the effect of reducing the compensation that we receive in connection with the sale of Medicare Advantage and Medicare Part D prescription drug plans, our business, operating results and financial conditions could be harmed.
-CMS has also adopted regulations that changed the definition of a plan year from being twelve months from the effective date of a policy to January 1 through December 31 of each year, effective January 1, 2015.
-The change could impact the timing of our recognition of Medicare revenue, which could negatively impact our financial results in any particular financial reporting period.
+CMS has also adopted regulations that changed the definition of a plan year from being twelve months from the effective date of a policy to January 1 through December 31 of each year. causing all Medicare Advantage and Medicare Part D prescription drug policies to renew on January 1 of each year.
+Therefore, we will record all Medicare Advantage and Medicare Part D prescription drug plan renewal commission revenue in the first quarter of each year.
+This plan year change will result in lower renewal commission revenue in the second, third and fourth quarters of 2014, compared to the same periods in 2013, and no renewal commission revenue in the second, third or fourth quarters of 2015.
 In addition, CMS also issued a regulation prohibiting carriers from paying commissions during the fourth quarter on Medicare Advantage and Medicare Part D prescription drug policies sold during the fourth quarter with an effective date in the following year, which would negatively impact our operating cash flows in the fourth quarter of the year.
 In the event health care reform, the actions of the federal government or other circumstances decrease the demand for Medicare Advantage plans or other alternatives to original Medicare, or result in a reduction in the amount paid to us or impact the timing of our revenue recognition in connection with the sale of these plans, our business, operating results and financial condition would be harmed.